malikfaizan111/Projects_Pilot_ng_19/README.md

 # Project & Task Management Dashboard

-A modern, responsive project and task management dashboard built with React, TypeScript, and shadcn/ui components.
+A modern, responsive project and task management dashboard built with Angular, TypeScript, and ui components.

 ## Features